vkeselj/dpc-system/README.md

     mv dpc-system 2020-10-22-sample
     cd 2020-10-22-sample

-2. Although a simpler approach would be to have now site ready or almost ready to be accessed by having CGI files in the main directory, it is not because these files are mostly in the directory `dpc-software/samples`, which is a template directory.
-These files are customizable and should not be overwritten by a `git pull` from Github, which can be made to do a DPC System software update.
+2. We cannot access the site immediately because the needed CGI files are not ready in the main directory.
+Instead, they are in the `dpc-software/samples` directory.
+The reason for this is that these files customizable and we want to allow later `git pull` commands in order to update the DPC System without overwriting these files.

 ## ChangeLog

+1.2002 current version under development
+ - documentation improvements

 1.2001 2020-10-22
  - documentation improvements